daviebadger/books/yaml/yaml.rst

 .. note::

-   All document directives at once:
+   All document indicators at once:

    .. code:: yaml